POL2022 : Government and Politics of the USA

 Assessment Rationale And Relationship

 The module employs a mix of assessment methods to allow the student to demonstrate their overall level of attainment in relation to intended learning outcomes for this module.
-The MCA tests relevant factual knowledge, and facilitates timely self-appraisal.
-Scholarly aptitude is demonstrated by how successfully the student plans, researches, writes and presents an essay chosen from a list of topics.
+The multiple choice exam tests relevant factual knowledge.
 The student's grasp of specific issues in American politics, and ability to discuss them in a relevant, knowledgeable, critical and coherent manner under time constraint, are tested in the unseen examination.